OECD slashes forecast for Russian economy, cites Ukraine crisis

+* Says long-term debt and deposit ratings of 14 Turkish banks were affirmed and their outlook was changed to negative from stable

-MOSCOW The Organisation for Economic Co-operation and Development is cutting its forecast for Russian economic growth by almost four-fifths, the organization said on Tuesday, citing the "major downside risks" posed by the crisis in Ukraine.
+MOSCOW May 6 The Organisation for Economic Co-operation and Development is cutting its forecast for Russian economic growth by almost four-fifths, the organisation said on Tuesday, citing the "major downside risks" posed by the crisis in Ukraine.

 "The moderate recovery that was under way at the end of 2013 has been halted by the turbulence related to the events in Ukraine," the OECD said in its semi-annual global outlook.
 "Associated increased uncertainties and capital flight are now weighing on investor confidence."